ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 Before you start to manage your personal data for the {{site.data.keyword.contdelivery_short}} components, make sure that you are working in your {{site.data.keyword.cloud_notm}} account.
 To view the {{site.data.keyword.cloud_notm}} account that you are currently working in, on the menu bar, click your profile avatar.

-If you can't log in to your {{site.data.keyword.cloud_notm}} account, contact your corporation and work with them to delete your personal data.
+If you can't log in to your {{site.data.keyword.cloud_notm}} account, contact your corporation, and work with them to delete your personal data.

 If you want to delete all of your personal data from {{site.data.keyword.contdelivery_short}}, the order in which you delete that data is important.
 First, delete your {{site.data.keyword.gitrepos}} data, and then delete your {{site.data.keyword.gitrepos}} account.
 Finally, delete your delivery pipelines, tool integrations, and toolchains.
 {: tip}